SOLAS-TTRPG/SOLAS/Settings/Medieval/Medieval.md

 Spells have a certain cost, being **one stamina** as well as the **focus cost** based on difficulty tier (beginner, intermediate, and advanced).
 Remember that you only get one Focus back at the start of each of your turns.

-### Beginner Spells
+### Novice Spells
 **Requires Two Mind | Costs Two Focus**

-**Calculated.** When you are making a **Mind Check**, you can improve your mental clarity, giving you advantage on the roll.
+#### Detect Magic
+**Concentration.** For up to 10 minutes, you can sense the presence of magic within **short range** of you.
+You gain advantage on all **Mind Checks** to gain information about the nature of magical items/effects that you can see while concentrating on this spell.

+#### Glow
-**Glow.** Causes a non-magical item that can be held in one hand to emit a faint light for up to an hour.
+Causes a non-magical item that can be held in one hand to emit a faint light for up to an hour.
 Slowly fades over that course of time.

+#### Mage Hand
-**Mage Hand.** You create an invisible hand within short range that can hold items up to five pounds.
+**Concentration.** You create an invisible hand within short range that can hold items up to five pounds.
 Every ability score it has is 0, except it has your Dexterity.
 It has **one Heart**.
 You can perform actions with this mage hand by expanding **one Focus**:

 - **Move.** Up to a short distance
 - **Act.** Make a check of your choice with it

+#### Spark
-**Spark.** You create a small flame by snapping, about the size of a candle's, which goes out after a few seconds.
+You create a small flame by snapping, about the size of a candle's, which goes out after a few seconds.
 Good for starting a campfire or lighting torches, but technically deals **R1 Fire** to a melee target.

+#### Thaumaturgy
-**Thaumaturgy.** You can create a harmless sensory effect within short range, such as flames flickering, the sound of indistinct whispers, and more.
+You can create a harmless sensory effect within short range, such as flames flickering, the sound of indistinct whispers, and more.
 Gettin' spooky with it.

+#### Whisper
-**Whisper.** You establish a mental connection with someone you can see within Short Range.
-For the next hour, either party can spend **One Focus** to send a mental whisper to the other, regardless of range or sight.
+You establish a mental connection with someone you can see within Short Range.
+For the next hour, either party can spend **One Focus** to send a mental whisper to the other, regardless of distance or sight.

 ### Intermediate Spells
 **Requires Four Mind | Costs Four Focus**